lawrencedovin/capstone-2-bark/README.md

 Anyone that is interested in adopting a dog.

 ## API
-`spoonacular`  `twilio`
-The spoonacular API will be used to display recipes along with their ingredients which also allows recipes to be filtered by different types of diets such as vegetarian, vegan, pescetarian also the types of cuisine which comes from various countries.
-The twilio API will be used to gather the user’s phone if they want to text the ingredients of the recipes to their phone to conveniently shop at the grocery store.
-In terms of user data: a username, password, liked recipes list, phone number, grocery list.
+`petfinder`
+The petfinder API will be used to display interesting facts and what to expect
+in taking care of the dogs according to their breed.
+As well as helping the user
+discover dogs from pounds that are filtered by the user's chosen location (zipcode)
+and breed.

 ## Details